Back to Blog

 Typical day rate: €250–400

-Why it pays well: Corrosion never sleeps, and protecting steel structures — bridges, tanks, offshore platforms, industrial plants — requires regular painting and coating work.
-Rope access painters who understand surface preparation, coating systems, and quality control earn more than general access technicians.
+Why it pays well: Corrosion never sleeps.
+Rope access painters who understand coating systems and quality control earn more than general access technicians.

 • IRATA Level 1+